can-lehmann/owlkettle/docs/widgets.md

 ###### Fields

 - All fields from [BaseWidget](#BaseWidget)
-- `orient: Orient` Orientation of the Box.
-May be one of OrientX or OrientY
+- `orient: Orient` Orientation of the Box and its containing elements.
+May be one of OrientX (to orient horizontally) or OrientY (to orient vertically)
 - `spacing: int` Spacing between the children of the Box
 - `children: seq[BoxChild[Widget]]`
 - `style: set[BoxStyle]`